 Steven Latimer: Mr. Latimer has over 30 years of experience as a leading global M&A adviser and has led numerous financings for mining companies.
 Mr. Latimer is a holder of the Institute of Corporate Directors Director Designation (ICD.D), received his MBA from The Kellogg Graduate School of Management at Northwestern University and his HBA from The University of Western Ontario.
+Mr. Latimer has extensive Board experience, including serving on the Board of Governors for Appleby College (Governance and Advancement Committees), as a Board member of Food For Life Canada (Chair, Governance Committee), as a Board member of TSX-V listed Terra Balcanica Resources and on the Board of privately-owned Whale Cove Gold.
 In addition, Mr. Latimer is a CFA Charterholder.

-Sean Waller: Mr. Waller is a retired Professional Engineer with 35 years of international experience in mining project management, evaluation, design and operation, with a specific focus on large scale copper projects and gold projects.
+Sean I. Waller: Mr. Waller is a retired Professional Engineer with 35 years of international experience in mining project management, evaluation, design and operation, with a specific focus on large scale copper projects and gold projects.
 Mr. Waller is a member of the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM").
 He was President of the CIM in 2015 and a Member of the CIM Audit and Risk Committee from 2017 - 2021.
 Mr. Waller previously served on the CIM National Executive Council as Vice-President of District 6 (British Columbia and Yukon).
 Mr. Waller has a B.Sc. in Geology from the University of British Columbia in Vancouver and a Masters Degree in Mineral Process Engineering from The Montana School of Mines in Montana.

-Luis Miguel Incháustegui Zevallos: Mr. Incháustegui is a lawyer and graduated from the University of Lima, with an MBA from the San Ignacio de Loyola University.
+Miguel Incháustegui: Mr. Incháustegui is a lawyer and graduated from the University of Lima, with an MBA from the San Ignacio de Loyola University.
 Mr. Inchaustegui has previously held the position of Minister of Energy and Mines from August to November 2020, consultant to External Products and Services (PEC) of the Inter-American Development Bank from March to August 2020 and was an Independent Director of Turmalina Metals Corp. from 2019 to 2020.